 - Always use a Virtual Private Network (VPN) when connecting to an untrusted network.

-- This includes open and public networks in that coffee shop you always work at.
+- This includes open and public networks in the coffee shop where you always work.

 - Use a strong password

-- If you can, also activate multi-factor authentication, even for accounts that seem less sensitive.
-A strong password is at least 16 characters and includes upper and lower case, several special characters, and numbers.
+- If possible, also enable multi-factor authentication, even for accounts that appear less sensitive.
+A strong password is at least 16 characters long and includes uppercase and lowercase letters, several special characters, and numbers.
 Every account should have its own unique password.

-- We recommend and use Lastpass premium.
+- We recommend and use Proton Pass.
 There are other password managers to choose from.
 Do your homework and find one that fits your particular needs.

 - Do not open any attachments or click on any links in an email unless you are expecting them.